How To Get Rid Of Excess Estrogen In Males (And Get More Testosterone)

 Veggies are packed with phytonutrients that help block estrogen.
 They also increase testosterone.
 And help you stay fuller for longer — so you have an easier time losing weight.

 Now going back to people like me that don’t want to eat platefuls of vegetables.
-A simple way to get all the phytonutrients without having to scarf down vegetables is to take TestoGreens.
+A simple way to get much needed phytonutrients without having to scarf down vegetables is to take TestoGreens.

-TestoGreens is our greens powder for guys our age that helps to metabolize excess estrogen so you get it out of your system.
+TestoGreens is a greens powder for guys our age that helps support the metabolism of excess estrogen so you get it out of your system.

-This is going to help with testosterone levels, body recomposition, muscle, energy, sex drive, and all the other benefits you can expect when you eliminate excess estrogen from your system.
+Which will also help with T, body recomposition, energy, drive and all the other benefits you can expect when you support a healthy male hormone balance.

 This is the main way of getting my veggies and fruits in for the day.
 So if you’re like me and you want to try TestoGreens, you can read more about them and claim your bottles here: